gretazas/black_jack_game/README.md

   - Increases by one in draws with each draw.

 + Piechart
-  - Graph changes to acording amout of wins, losses and draws.
+  - Graph changes to according amout of wins, losses and draws.

 + Responive desing:
   - Card position changes on smaller screens in oredr to have a better card view.